 What you get out of being a volunteer

 Above all you’ll have the incredible satisfaction of knowing you’re helping people who are in despair.
 In addition, you’ll learn valuable new skills, make new friendships, and be part of an amazing group of people.

-I get so much more than I give back; it's humbling and rewarding to be able to help in some small way by being there for people who need us.
+I've learned so much about life and people.
+It's humbling and rewarding to be able to help in some small way by being there for people who need us.